adrian-soch/arduino_DAQ_with_LabVIEW/README.md

 ## Customize

-After we have checked that the Arduino communicates with LabVIEW, its time to create our own program.
+After we have checked that the Arduino communicates with LabVIEW, it's time to create our own program.

 - Begin with an example, go to help/Find Examples